Frequently Asked Questions - FSA

 Yes, the healthcare FSA may be used for any children that are eligible for coverage under the employee's plan; including dependents to age 26.
-Dependent day care expenses are allowed for children under 13.
+Dependent day care expenses are allowed for children under 14 for 2021 and 2022.

-Will there be changes to the online enrollment process?
+Will there be changes to the enrollment process?

 Yes, you will receive a healthcare Visa debit card in the mail with instructions on how to activate.
-Your debit card will be mailed to your home and will have a sticker with a phone number to call for activation.
-The debit card will NOT require a “pin number.”
-The debit card can be used for health care FSA expenses only – dependent care expenses cannot be paid using the debit card.
+The debit card can be used for health care FSA expenses only - dependent care expenses cannot be paid using the debit card.

 Do I need to keep my receipts for purchases made with my spending account debit card?